Tian Fangran Chinese: 田方然 | |

 S: | 田方然 |

 Tian Fangran (born 10 August 2003) is a Chinese tennis player.
-Playing college tennis for the UCLA Bruins, she won the 2023 NCAA Singles Championship.
-Up to date, she has won three singles titles and five doubles titles on the ITF Circuit.
+Tian played collegiate tennis for UCLA Bruins, winning 2023 NCAA Singles Championship.
+Tian has also won three singles titles and five doubles titles on the ITF Circuit.

 Raised in Beijing, Tian went to high school at Capital Normal University (CNU)'s Yuxin School.[1]
 She played on the ITF Junior Circuit from 2017 to 2020, winning two Grade 5 singles titles and two Grade 4 doubles titles, and reaching a peak junior ranking of No. 121.[2]
 She twice won wildcards into junior Grand Slam main draws in singles, at the 2019 French Open and the 2020 Australian Open.[2]